 How do I know if I have missing cost basis?

-To double check whether or not you have missing cost basis transactions in your TaxBit account you can filter your My Transactions page!
-Click "No Flags" and select "Missing Cost Basis."
+To double check whether or not you have missing cost basis transactions in your TaxBit account you can filter your Transactions page!
+Click "Any Flag" and select "Missing Cost Basis."
 Once you do that, if you have any flagged transactions in your account, they will populate in a filtered list.

 What are the two different types of missing cost basis?